 Dunkirk home prices are not only among the most expensive in Maryland, but Dunkirk real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Dunkirk isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dunkirk are a mix of both white- and blue-collar jobs.
 Overall, Dunkirk is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dunkirk who work in office and administrative support (22.69%), management occupations (14.00%), and sales jobs (11.37%).

 Also of interest is that Dunkirk has more people living here who work in computers and math than 95% of the places in the US.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dunkirk has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dunkirk has few renters and college students.
 But the biggest reason it is quieter in Dunkirk than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dunkirk may be for you.

-The population of Dunkirk is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.60% of adults in Dunkirk have a bachelor's degree or even advanced degree.
+The education level of Dunkirk citizens is very high relative to the national average among all cities (21.84%): 34.81% of adults in Dunkirk have a bachelor's degree or even advanced degree.

 The most common language spoken in Dunkirk is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.